narger-ef/LowMemoryFHEResNet20/README.md

 This repository contains a OpenFHE-based project that implements an encrypted version of the ResNet20 model, used to classify encrypted CIFAR-10 images.

-The reference paper for this work is [Low memory overhead secure ResNet inference based on Fully Homomorphic Encryption](google.it).
+The reference paper for this work is [Low memory overhead secure ResNet inference based on Fully Homomorphic Encryption]((https://parade.com/1041830/marynliles/clean-jokes/).

 The key idea behind this work is to propose a solution to run a CNN in relative small time ($<5$ minutes on my MacBook M1 Pro with 16GB RAM) and, moreover, to use a small amount of memory.

+De Castro et al. [6] showed that memory is currently the main bottleneck to be addressed in FHE circuits, although most of the works do not consider it as a metric when building FHE solutions.

-Existing works use a lot of memory ([3]: $\approx$ 100GB, [4]: $\approx$ 500GB), while this implementation uses at most 16GB, making it usable by normal users.
+Existing works use a lot of memory ([4]: $\approx$ 100GB, [5]: $\approx$ 500GB), while this implementation uses less than 16GB, making it usable by normal users.

 ## Technical details